 Identify current/prospective leaders and describe their attributes and qualities that could affect positive or productive change.

 Moving forward with the MTSS and UDL initiatives, district and building leadership should support research-supported instructional practices in the classroom and develop a growth mindset among all staff.
-In their research, Kouzes and Posner (2007) suggest leaders model the behavior they expect and explicitly share the relevance and benefits to the change initiative.
+In their research, Kouzes and Posner (2007) suggest leaders model the behavior they expect and explicitly share the relevance and benefits of the change initiative.
 Unfortunately, the district’s most prominent proponent of the MTSS and UDL implementation resigned from their position one year ago.
 With this loss in relevant leadership, there has been a void connecting the past six years of performance and strategy, leading to a backward reversion.
 Redefining the changes sought and removing non-essential initiatives not aligned with the district vision and goals is a directive needed from the superintendent of schools.
 In addition to the superintendent, the newly appointed assistant superintendent has developed a robust rapport with fellow leaders.
 Operating under servant leadership is often perceived as following a force for good with leadership direction (Northouse, 2016).
-Servant leadership and theoretical framework build relationships with their followers that help them grow and better understand the significance of the change (Bass & Bass, 2008).
+Servant leadership and theoretical frameworks build relationships with followers that help them grow and better understand the significance of the change (Bass & Bass, 2008).
 In addition, over the past year, the assistant superintendent has showcased “altruism and has a strong motivation for deep-seated interest in helping others” (Northouse, 2016, p.
 239).
 Continued relationship building and servant leadership are needed to support the district moving forward on extensive systematic change connecting across nearly all facets of social, emotional, and academic systems.

-Marion and Gonzalez (2014) suggest leaders hold back on implementing too many changes because inertia may mask the problems.
-In this case, for the upcoming year, the district administration must identify core objectives and district-level efforts directly related to MTSS and UDL implementation and eliminate frivolous and time-consuming activities that will hinder progress and focus.
+Marion and Gonzalez (2014) suggest that leaders should avoid implementing too many changes because inertia may mask the problems.
+In this case, for the upcoming year, the district administration must identify core objectives and district-level efforts directly related to MTSS and UDL implementation and eliminate frivolous and time-consuming activities hindering progress and focus.
 Other non-essential activities and objectives will creep into play without a clear roadmap.
 As Fullan (2001) suggests, piecemeal projects are inherently bad for school districts, requiring leaders to select quality and educationally sound projects to focus time and attention.
 After a challenging year engaged in unfocused COVID-19 pandemic efforts, administration and teachers yearn for the simplicity and freedom of improving students’ academic and emotional outcomes.
-Wheatley (2009) describes this desire for simplicity and focus by leaders, passed down to subordinates “not by complex controls, but by the presence of a few guiding formulas or principles” (p.
+Wheatley (2009) describes this desire for simplicity and focus by leaders as passed down to subordinates “not by complex controls, but by the presence of a few guiding formulas or principles” (p.
 13).
 The upcoming school year will welcome the continued deployment of the MTSS and UDL frameworks for instructional staff and identify the levers that will consistently address the alignment to the implementation efforts.
 Based on the ongoing development of the instructional model teachers undertake to support all students, leadership should be cognizant of change efforts, and “good leaders know when it is time to change and when it is not” (Marion & Gonzalez, 2014, p.
 361).

 As Fullan (2001) shares regarding leaders needing a dependable support structure, “strong institutions have many leaders at all levels” (p.
 134).
 However, this past year highlighted a void across all departments, partially due to the COVID-19 pandemic, that must be worked through to move the district forward.
 Kotter (2012) shares a sensitivity of leadership complacency where change initiatives can die on arrival.
 Further, Wheatley (2009) elaborates on the opportunities within the chaos of change effort.
 Harnessing educators’ desire to return to regular schooling, focusing on improving pedagogy and instructional practices, leaders should strive to support the district change initiative amongst the chaos while eliminating unnecessary activities not focused on the larger MTSS and UDL implementation and alignment of curriculum and lessons with the Massachusetts Curriculum Frameworks with a focus on integrating UDL principles.